Studying a Horticultural Science PhD? With the Marsh Trust Award, you could receive £1,000 to go towards your career development

 What happens next?

-All applications are considered by the RHS Science Committee which selects two to go forward to Mr Brian Marsh who makes the final decision on the winner and highly commended awards.
+All applications are considered by the RHS Science Committee, which selects two to go forward to Mr Brian Marsh, who then makes the final decision on the winning and highly commended awards.

-The recipients will be notified when Mr Marsh’s decision is known and will be presented at the John MacLeod Annual Lecture in November.
-Normally Awards are presented in person at the Lecture, and it is intended to do so this year, but this will depend upon whether there are Covid-19 restrictions in place at the time.
+The recipients will be notified when Mr Marsh’s decision is known, and the awards will be presented at the John MacLeod Annual Lecture in November.

 Get in touch

-Have a question about the Marsh Trust Award or any queries about completing the application form, please email Dr John David at [email protected].
+If you have a question about the Marsh Trust Award or any queries about your application, please email Dr John David at [email protected].

 You might also be interested in...